Mischievous707/ICRA2025-SUP/README.md

 > todo：有需要再补充

-CTSG is a dual-layer multi-modal scene graph.
-The conway layer contains navigable waypoints called conway nodes, which provide contextual information and multi-modal attributes like images and descriptions.
+**CTSG** is a dual-layer multi-modal scene graph.
+The conway layer contains navigable waypoints called conway nodes, which provide contextual information and multi-modal attributes as images and descriptions.
 The connections between conway nodes represent their navigability.
 The object layer includes object nodes, with attributes like individual descriptions and object images, and the connections between conway and object nodes reflect spatial relationships.